ceremcem/smith-sync/README.md

 # Disclaimer

-Althoug I use these tools in my everyday backup tasks, this library and tools are in very early stage and you **SHOULD** take appropriate actions in order not to loose/destroy your backups and even your operating system.
+Although I use these tools in my everyday backup tasks, this library and tools are in a very early stage and you **SHOULD** take appropriate actions (eg. multiple offline backups) in order not to loose/destroy your backups and even your operating system.

-**DO NOT USE THESE TOOLS UNLESS YOU READ AND UNDERSTAND THEM!**